MariusGG/CV/README.md

 ## Skills

 #### Communication
-I enjoy working in teams, and good communication within a team is essential for productivity and my happiness in the workplace.
-Since being at Makers I have used Slack to regularly communicate with some of my colleagues and also my mentor.
-Slack has allowed me to communicate clearly what I am working on each day and has been an important part of my workflow.
+I enjoy working in teams, and good communication within a team is essential for productivity and happiness in the workplace.
+At Makers, I have used Slack to regularly communicate with colleagues, coaches and my mentor, and found this to be an important part of my workflow.
+I developed strong communication skills working in special education, where clear, concise communication was vital.

-I developed strong communication skills during my time working in primary education.
-It was vital to demonstrate clear, concise communication with both children and adults.
-I had to be creative and flexible in my approach to communicating with children with special needs, and was often praised for my ability to do so.
-We used our weekly team meetings to discuss our children’s needs and troubleshoot any problems we were experiencing in helping them meet their targets.

 #### Quick learner

-I relish the opportunity to learn and try new things, not just in programming but in all aspects of life.
+I relish opportunities to learn , not just in programming but in all aspects of life.
 I find that I learn best by doing.
-I have learned a lot from creating new projects, always approaching these with a sense of optimism and a can-do attitude.
-This was particularly evident during a  Javascript course at Birkbeck University, when I decided to build my own form and add some advanced functionality to it.
-I'm a strong believer in having a growth mindset, as i’ve found new skills can be developed through dedication and hard work.
+I have learned a lot from creating new projects, always approaching these with an optimistic can-do attitude.
+I'm a strong believer in having a growth mindset;
+new skills can be developed through dedication and hard work.

-I keep myself organised by maintaining my daily task list on Trello.
-I feel this helps me to stay on top of my work, leading to better outcomes overall.
+I maintain a daily task list on Trello, which helps me to stay organised and leads to better outcomes.

 #### Able to motivate others

-I have a proven record of motivating others, as an athletics coach working with some of the most talented athletes in the Highgate Harriers Athletics Club.
-I have coached young athletes to Regional, National and European Championship level, where they won medals and titles across a range of disciplines.
-Alongside supporting others to succeed, I have motivated myself to beginning my coding studies in my spare time, working around the long hours of being an athletics coach and a classroom assistant.
+I have a proven record of motivating others, as coach for some of the most talented athletes in the Highgate Harriers Athletics Club.

+I lead by example: I dedicated myself to studying programming in my spare time, around a full-time job in education and evening and weekend coaching commitments.

 ---